TetsumichiUmada/smartcab/README.md

-# Machine Learning Engineer Nanodegree
+# Train a Smartcab How to Drive

-# Reinforcement Learning
+The main objective of this project is to apply reinforcement learning techniques for a self-driving agent to aid it in effectively reaching its destinations in the allotted time.

-## Project: Train a Smartcab How to Drive
+## Software Requirements
 ### Install

 This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted